Disability in Iran: Urban problems

 In most cities in Iran, disabled individuals face various issues.
 These problems include narrow sidewalks built using inappropriate construction materials, slope gradient, and slippage; the lack of appropriate ramps; the presence of barriers between the sidewalk and the roadway, as well as the absence of a bridge; the improperness of the bridge, as well as the lack of pedestrian crossings and connections between the curb, the sidewalk, and the ditch; and the absence of tactile paving for the blind.

-In February 2021, the newspaper Hamshahri reported that along with the increase in the price of rehabilitation equipment for the disabled, theft of equipment required by disabled people has also increased; additionally, many disabled individuals do not have the ability to buy these equipments.
+In February 2021, the newspaper Hamshahri reported that along with the increase in the price of rehabilitation equipment for disabled people, theft of equipment required by disabled people has also increased; additionally, many disabled individuals do not have the ability to buy these equipments.

 The Iranian Association for the Blind

 The Iranian Association for the Blind is a charitable institute in Iran established in December 1993.
 According to statements made through the website of this association, familiarity of society with the natural rights of citizens with visual impairments and efforts to promote their rights are considered to be some of the most important goals of this association.